guangyw/Posh_env/README.md

 ## TODOs

+- Allow the configuration of your fav editor
 - Environment switch - e.g. Visual Studio Build Environment
 > Use something as: Enter-VsEnv, Exit-VsEnv
 > Environment will need to be stacked upon each other

+- Auto environment switch as you change directory
+- Environment viewer and diagnostics
+- Environment diff

 - PsEnvCheck for comprehensive environment setup check